jonboulle/nstack-docs/concepts.rst

 **Workflows**

 Modules, sources, and sinks can be combined together to build *workflows*.
 This is accomplished using the *NStack Workflow Language*, a simple, high-level language for connecting things together on the *NStack Platform*.

+**Processes**

+When a workflow is started, it becomes a running `process`.
+You can have multiple processes of the same workflow.